 I used a little Photoshop magic (thanks to my good friend Heidi) and this awesome tutorial from Hey Let’s Make Stuff to turn those adorable little emojis into one of my favorite DIY shirts ever.
-And to put them into a free SVG file that you can use to create your own shirt, bag, or even a pillowcase if you need a little protection while you sleep.
-Click on the “click here to print” button below to get the free cut file!
+And to put them into a free SVG file that you can use to create your own shirt, bag, or even a pillowcase if you need a little protection while you sleep. !
 I won’t go into the process for transforming them into an SVG here but might in a future tutorial!

 Step 1 – Open the Thor shirt cut file in Cricut Design Space

 First things first, open the cut file in Cricut Design Space.
 The design is currently sized to fit on a regular women’s t-shirt but feel free to customize the size as you see fit.
 It’s also set up with each of the different characters to cut in a different color (to go with the colorful THOR movie trailers) but if you want to cut it all in one color, just select all (other than Hela) and attach them together!
 And I left Hela off to the side because I wanted to cut her separately.
 She’s an on-the-sleeve type of villain!